Canon T5i vs Leica T

 It is notable that the T5i has a microphone port, which is missing on the T Typ 701.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T5i and the T Typ 701 have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the T Typ 701 have been discontinued, but can regularly be found used on ebay.
 The T5i was replaced by the Canon T6i, while the T Typ 701 was followed by the Leica TL.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Which of the two cameras – the Canon T5i or the Leica T – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS Rebel T5i: